Children

 therapy involves the whole family.

-Medication
+Medication Services

-The psychiatrist or advanced
+psychiatrist or advanced practice nurse may

-practice nurse may prescribe and monitor
+prescribe and monitor medications to reduce

-medications to reduce symptoms and improve
+symptoms and improve functioning of children

-functioning of children and adults.
+and adults.

 Our rehabilitation